 5.07.15 Pavement Markings and Symbols

-Prior to the grinding or removal of asphalt pavement, the location and configuration of the existing pavement markings and symbols shall be documented through field measurements.
+Prior to the grinding or removal of pavement, the location and configuration of the existing pavement markings and symbols shall be documented through field measurements.
 The recorded documentation shall be used to re-establish the pavement markings and symbols upon completion of pavement repairs.

 The documentation shall be submitted to the Owner prior to commencing pavement repairs.